 Welcome to the School

 All MSc students should attend this session.
 This welcome talk by the Dean of the School of Management and other key staff will look at expectations and cover key messages for the year ahead.
-We will provide details on how to join the event.
+We will provide details on which session to attend in September.

 MSc course check in